eabes23/chi_char/README.md

 the paper "Molecular Chirality Quantification: Tools and Benchmarks."

 The function requires a table in which the rows the (ordered) atoms and columns x,y, and z report cartesion coordinates.
 Such tables can easily be prepared from xyz files.
-See examples below.
+See examples:

 atom x y x
 1 0.00 0.00 0.00